Types of home loans - the pros & cons

 Full feature home loans

 If you want a range of flexible features, then you can opt for a home loan with all the bells and whistles.
-Full feature home loans are great for people who are going to take full advantage of the features on offer but keep in mind you’ll usually be charged a higher interest rates and fees.
+Offset home loans are great for people who are going to take full advantage of the features on offer but keep in mind you’ll usually be charged a higher interest rates and fees.
 Here are some of the common features that come with these full packaged home loans:

 Offset account: This is a great feature for bringing down the amount of interest you pay, as any money in the account will be offset against the principal of the loan.
 So if Lauren had a balance of $30,000 in an offset account she would only pay interest on $470,000, rather than the full $500,000 home loan amount.